 The success of the PPS will be determined by how it is used.
-While the provision of the PPS is led by Harborough District Council, its application and delivery of actions should be the responsibility of the clubs, other key local stakeholders including Sport England and the governing bodies of the pitch sports.
+While the use of the PPS should be led by Harborough District Council, its application and delivery should be the responsibility of the project steering group involving other key local stakeholders including Sport England and the governing bodies of the pitch sports.
 The PPS has a number of applications: